Waikino school shooting: Legal proceedings

 Higgins appeared in court the next day after spending the night in jail.
 After his court appearance he was sent on a train to Mount Eden jail in Auckland.
 He claimed he "did not know why" he did it, saying that he "could not help doing it."
 Higgins was charged with two counts of murder and four of attempted murder on 14 December 1923.

 His trial began two months later, and Higgins pleaded not guilty by reason of insanity.
-Details of Higgins' past behavior were shared during the trial: he built trapdoors on his property so he could escape if approached, watched his neighbors through telescopes and holes he had cut in his walls, and often locked his son in the house or kept him in the stable with the horse overnight to keep watch.
+Details of Higgins's past behavior were shared during the trial: he built trapdoors on his property so he could escape if approached, watched his neighbors through telescopes and holes he had cut in his walls, and often locked his son in the house or kept him in the stable with the horse overnight to keep watch.

-He was ultimately found guilty on 15 February 1924 and sentenced to death.
+He was found guilty on 15 February 1924 and sentenced to death.
 The Crown prosecutor argued that even though Higgins was insane, his insanity did not prevent him from understanding the morality of his actions.
 He was noted to show no emotion his final day of court, and had no comment after the jury gave its verdict.
 The court commuted his sentence to life imprisonment less than a month later, after it was decided that he suffered from "chronic delusional insanity".

 Higgins died in the Avondale Mental Hospital in Auckland in 1938.'